Integrating Stripe and Salesforce using Chargent

 - Create a new Order record and enter sample data to run a test transaction.

 - Any expiration date in the future.

 Chargent Payment Processing for Salesforce supports Stripe's secure tokenization feature.
-Tokenization helps you meet PCI compliance, by storing transaction data such as credit card numbers on Stripe's servers, and associating it with a token Chargent stores in Salesforce for use in future transactions.
+Tokenization helps you decrease PCI compliance scope and improve security, by storing transaction data such as credit card numbers on Stripe's servers, and associating it with a token Chargent stores in Salesforce for use in future transactions.

 Customer Token Migration

 You can also use the tokenization feature when migrating existing customers in Stripe to Chargent.
-This is useful because the customer tokens can easily be exported and imported into Salesforce, whereas credit card numbers cannot generally.
+This is useful because the customer tokens can easily be exported and imported into Salesforce, whereas credit card numbers cannot.

-Stripe tokens start with cus_.
+Stripe tokens are strings of letters and numbers that start with cus_.
 Click Customers on the left and export on the upper right to get the data you need to import your customers into Salesforce.
 Insert the id column in the export file to the Chargent Token field to complete the migration.
 We recommend setting a Stripe test gateway record in Salesforce using the test credentials from Stripe, per the instructions above, then running it in parallel to your current system for a full month to validate that all is correct.

 - Never Clear: Chargent will not remove any card data automatically.